 Bake the pie.

-Pour the batter into a 9-inch pie crust and bake at 350° for about 40 minutes or until the center is almost set.
+Pour the batter into an unbaked 9-inch pie crust and bake at 350° for about 40 minutes or until the center is almost set.
 Your tester should show wet crumbs but not wet batter coating it.

 Remove and cool completely before slicing.